-Bright lemon, juicy blueberries, a delicate and tender crumb, and a crunchy sugar crust make this Lemon Blueberry Muffin Bread Recipe an instant family favorite.
+Bright lemon, juicy blueberries, a delicate and tender crumb, and a crunchy sugar crust make this Blueberry Lemon Bread Recipe an instant family favorite.

-The experience of a muffin in a quick bread, this Lemon Blueberry Muffin Bread is an easy-to-make treat you can enjoy almost any time of day.
+The experience of a muffin in a quick bread, this Blueberry Lemon Bread is an easy-to-make treat you can enjoy almost any time of day.

 Recently, a friend asked me what I’d be doing with my time if I was retired and money was no issue.
 I quickly replied, “cooking, baking, running, doing friend’s hair, and traveling the world.”